Jha2508/Flash-1Sanshrey/README.md

-# Getting Started with Mozilo's React App
+# Getting Started with Sanshrey React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).